Survey in Characterizing Semantic Change: Introduction

-While alterations in sound and form are crucial elements shaping our language, semantics plays a pivotal role in driving these changes \cite{allan2012current}.
-Semantic drift influences how words adapt to evolving cultural, technological, and societal contexts, creating new meanings, and preserving the language's fundamental purpose of effective communication.
-Despite being a recurring topic in scientific research, semantic drifts remain less understood than other forms of linguistic evolution due to their often subtle and less observable nature, such as those influenced by grammar reforms.
+While phonological and morphological changes are crucial, semantics plays a pivotal role in language evolution.
+Semantic change reflects how words adapt to evolving cultural, technological, and societal contexts, creating new meanings and preserving language's fundamental purpose of effective communication.
+Despite being a recurring topic in scientific research, semantic change remains less understood than other forms of linguistic evolution due to its often subtle nature compared to more observable shifts, like those resulting from grammar reforms \citep[p.~2-3]{allan2012current}.

-Historically, their approach to studying this process primarily relied on manual methods.
-Linguists would painstakingly analyze historical texts, dictionaries, and linguistic corpora, tracing the shifting meanings of words through centuries of written records.
-These manual studies provided invaluable insights into the intricacies of semantic change but were labor-intensive, time-consuming, and difficult to reproduce.
+Historically, the study of semantic change relied on manual analysis.
+Linguists carefully examined historical texts, dictionaries, and corpora to track how word meanings evolved.
+While these studies provided valuable insights, they were slow, labor-intensive, and difficult to replicate.

-However, with the advent of computational linguistics and the development of advanced computer models, the field underwent a transformative shift.
-Linguists began harnessing the power of machine learning and natural language processing to automate the analysis of vast amounts of textual data.
-So the research community gradually shifted from anthropological observation to statistical methods for language analysis \cite{allan2012current}.
+The advent of computational linguistics and advanced models marked a major shift in the field.
+With vast digital corpora and efficient algorithms, researchers began to apply statistical methods from natural language processing to analyze text automatically.
+This marked a transition from purely observational methods to data-driven statistical analysis \citep[p.~161-164]{allan2012current}.

-These computer models, fueled by large corpora, and sophisticated algorithms, enabled researchers to detect subtle properties in language with unprecedented accuracy and efficiency.
-Enabling studying languages without any previous knowledge of it's syntax or semantics, comparing multiple languages between themselves in the pursuit for universal properties \cite{Vulic2020AreAG}.
+With access to large text corpora and powerful algorithms, linguists can now detect subtle patterns in language with greater accuracy and efficiency.
+This allows for the study of languages with limited prior linguistic knowledge \citep{Conneau2017WordTW, Wu2019BetoBB}, given sufficient data, and enables comparison of multiple languages to test for universal properties in latent space \citep{Vulic2020AreAG, Wang2022EnglishCL}.

-By embracing a model-based approach, linguistics can now unravel the intricacies of language phenomena and cope with the complexity of linguistics from different cultures and backgrounds \cite{Nivre2020UniversalDV}.
-This scientific tooling provides a clear pathway for progress by facilitating direct comparisons between hypothesis, mathematical models, their refinement, and testing against emerging linguistic phenomena \cite{Hammarstrm2019OnCH}.
+By adopting a model-based approach, linguists can now explore complex language phenomena across different cultures and backgrounds \citep{Nivre2020UniversalDV}.
+These computational tools provide a structured way to test hypotheses, refine mathematical models, and validate findings against real-world linguistic data \citep{Hammarstrm2019OnCH}.